Monday, December 28, 2009

 Top 10 Endearing Habits of a Geeky Spouse

 "What is it about us geeks that makes us such great catches for non-geeks?
 It’s easy to see how geeks would find partners within the world of geekdom, provided they had compatible geek interests.
-But many of us have managed to find spouses or significant others who are if not completely “normal,” then at least significantly less geeky than ourselves."
+But many of us have managed to find spouses or significant others who are if not completely “normal,” then at least significantly less geeky than ourselves."The only problem with marrying a geek?

-The Back to the Future-themed wedding cakes
+The Back to the Future-themed wedding cakes.

 Seattle Finally Gets Something Resembling Proper Public Transportation